LiangliangNan/PolyFit/ReadMe-data.txt

 ==============================================================================================================================

-Should you have any questions, comments, suggestions, or you want to report issues, please contact me at:
+Should you have any questions, comments, or suggestions, please contact me at: liangliang.nan@gmail.com

-Liangliang Nan (liangliang.nan@gmail.com)
+Liangliang Nan
 https://3d.bk.tudelft.nl/liangliang/

 July 18, 2017
+Copyright (C) 2017